ucm-it/hpc_docs/docs/hpcdocs/hpc-tutorials/OH.md

 ## First-time user log in to HPC tutorial
 Below is a tutorial for first-time users on how to log in to HPC cluster.
 The tutorial used Pinnacles as an example.
-If users still cannot login after watching the tutorial, feel free to open a a general consultationt ticket - Follow the steps below.
+If users still cannot login after watching the tutorial, feel free to open a a general consultationt ticket.

 ### Mac users: use the built-in terminal